ktaranov/sqlserver-kit/SQL Server Version.md

 [815115 FIX: A DTS package that uses global variables ignores an error message raised by RAISERROR]:http://support.microsoft.com/kb/815115/
 [814889 FIX: A DELETE statement with a JOIN might fail and you receive a 625 error]:http://support.microsoft.com/kb/814889/
 [814893 FIX: Error Message: "Insufficient key column information for updating" Occurs in SQL Server 2000 SP3]:http://support.microsoft.com/kb/814893/
-[810163 FIX: An Access Violation Occurs if an sp_cursoropen Call References a Parameter That Is Not Defined]:http://support.microsoft.com/kb/810163/

 ## Microsoft SQL Server 7.0 Builds